verrazzano/docs/content/en/docs/networking/traffic/net-traffic.md

 Ingress resource.

 During installation, Verrazzano creates the necessary network resources to access both system components and applications.
-The following ingress and load balancers discussion is in the context of a Verrazzano installation.
+The following ingress and load balancers description is in the context of a Verrazzano installation.

 ### LoadBalancer Services